mrocklin/slides/pycon-2017.md

                 results[a, b] = e.submit(g, a, b)  # submit work asynchronously

     results = {k: v.result() for k, v in results.items()} # block until finished

+### Parallelizable, but not a list, dataframe, or array